pupil-labs/pupil-docs/neon/general/data-streams/index.md

 ## 3D Eye States <Badge>Pupil Cloud</Badge>
 After uploading a recording to Pupil Cloud, 3D eye states are computed automatically at 200 Hz.
 The 3D eye states are a time series of each eye's position and orientation in 3D space, given by the location of the eyeball center and the optical axis of each eye.

-The coordinate system is defined as follows:
+The coordinate system is depicted below.
+The origin corresponds to the scene camera of the Neon Module.

 ![Coordinate systems of 3D eye states](./3d_eye_states.png)